New England One Week Fall Foliage Tour

 There is color galore across the hills to the east and west of the Connecticut River.
-This is the border between Vermont and New Hampshire.
-Both states have classic New England towns, each with nearby attractions.
+New Hampshire has classic New England towns, with nearby attractions.
 In Cornish, see the summer home, studio and gardens where sculptor Augustus Saint-Gaudens created his statues of President Abraham Lincoln.
 Hanover is home of prestigious Dartmouth College.

 New Hampshire: Into the White Mountains (71 miles/114km)

 Mountains and Valley Views

 Follow scenic Route 3.
 In Franconia Notch State Park, the 80-passenger Cannon Aerial Tramway provides an oh-wow panorama of the foliage as it glides up to the 4,200 ft.
 (1,280m) summit of Cannon Mountain.
 Take the famous Kancamagus Highway (Route 112 East to Conway) for an easy drive and splendid vistas.
 Along the way, adventurous travelers may want to stop at Loon Mountain for a zipline highwire adventure soaring 700 feet across the Pemigewasset River.
 Children will enjoy the climbing wall and bungee trampoline, or the whole family can go mountain biking.
 At the end of the Kancamagus/Route 112, turn left and follow Route 16 North to the town of North Conway for some serious "retail therapy" in the many shops and at Settler's Green Outlet Village.
 From the town center, board the Conway Scenic Railroad for a sightseeing journey or, even better, the dinner train.
 Also in town is the Mount Washington Observatory Weather Discovery Center, an interactive science museum.

 White Mountains of New Hampshire to Coastal Maine (65 miles/104 km)